makersacademy/rps-challenge-apprenticeships/README_JACK.md

 There is now also a computer player that can select a random move which has been red-green'd.

 Rock paper scizzor logic established, but it seems to be very long hand.
 This logic has now been integrated into the app and works.
 There is now also an option of a rematch.

+Lizard and spock integrated into logic and view.
+Emojis and image addded.